dhelms33/dhelms33/README.md

 ## ⚡ Fun Fact

-I have recently started playing chess in my free time♟️
+I have recently started playing chess in my free time my favorite piece is the pawn♟️

+## 👋 Closing

 Thanks for checking out my GitHub profile!
 Feel free to explore my projects and connect with me.

-"The best way to predict your future is to create it."🚀
+"**The best way to predict your future is to create it**."✨